 Many people will remember the fast, all weather Fairey built powerboats of the late 60’s and 70’s .. the Huntsman, Swordsman, Spearfish and Fantomes.
 All of these are now much sought after ‘classics’ - power boats that excel in the kind of rough sea states, often found in the British and Atlantic coastal waters.

 These original classic designed boats managed to perform exceptionally well and maintain high speeds, giving their owners an exhilarating, yet comfortable ride through all weathers - literally the stuff of legends.

 They were race bred performers and went on to form the basis for high speed commercial and military craft which came to be in high demand from navies all over the World.
 All drawn by Fairey’s lead Naval Architect, Alan Burnard – who spent over 25 years perfecting the deep-vee hull design.

-So, from experienced and highly reputable origins, the Supermarine Swordfish 36 was born.
+From experienced and highly reputable origins, the Supermarine Swordfish 36 was born in 1971.
 David Skellon, the man behind the Swordfish project, worked alongside Alan Burnard and Ken Freivokh to create the final design.

 David sculptured several models and many drawing board lines, to oversee the design and engineering of the Supermarine Swordfish 36.

 A timeless modern classic in every sense, a balance of elegant flared forward hull sections soft riding deep-vee hull fulfil the functional intention of a comfortable, high speed in all sea conditions, whilst the latest engineering technologies in boat construction, todays styling and modern design details all combine to present the ‘superyacht’ of the future.